acemaxi1/simple-crm/README.md

 Instruction on how to start project:

-- Before you start the project make sure you have docker installed and the daemon running
+- Before you start the project make sure you have docker installed and the daemon running.
-- After you run the command bellow navigate to your http://localhost:8080/ in any browser
+- After you run the command bellow navigate to your http://localhost:8080/ in any browser.
+- There is no need for any database setup since the project uses a sqlite database which is included in the repo with data already prefilled.
+- If you lose your data there is sql scripts in the datascripts folder.

 ```bash
 cd root-dir-of-project